 Josef Fritzl pleads guilty to incest, but denies charge of murdering newborn son.

-Fritzl built a soundproofed cellar with a reinforced door under his home in Amstetten.
+A retired engineer, Fritzl built a soundproofed cellar with a reinforced door under his home in the provincial town of Amstetten.

 Fritzl’s daughter and her six children, three of whom were shut away from birth, are now living in a secret location under new identities.

 The case came to light when one of the three children who had never seen sunlight, 19-year-old Kerstin, fell seriously ill and was taken to hospital by Fritzl.

 In comments via his lawyer last year, Fritzl said he had lived a “second life” in the cellar complex, watching adventure videos with the children and bringing flowers for Elisabeth, who cooked dinner.

 Three of the children born in the cellar were raised above ground by Fritzl and his wife after he pretended Elisabeth had abandoned them.

 Police say that Rosemarie did not know of her husband’s actions.